rpelisse/jboss-editorial/README.md

     * [Red Hat Developer Blog](https://developers.redhat.com/)
     * [Red Hat Middleware Blog](https://middlewareblog.redhat.com/) *(note that last entry as of 2020-06-30 was in January, so the source appears to have dryed out)*
 * Warning Note that some item of this feed are non-jboss content, so don't cut'n'paste everything without thinking !
+* You can also use the feeds for JBoss.org as a good source: https://github.com/jbossorg/jbossorg.github.io/blob/src/src/data/aggregator-feeds.yaml
 3. Communication with the editorial team : Subscribe to the jboss-editorial-team@redhat.com, this is the team list.

-How to publish your editorial
+Publishing your editorials
 ----

 Here is the workflow for posting editorials to JBoss.org using Github:

 * Create a new asciidoc file with the editorial content at [jbossorg/jbossorg.github.io](https://github.com/jbossorg/jbossorg.github.io/tree/src/src/content/posts)
-* Commit directly to the **src** branch.
+* Commit to the **src** branch.
+* Send a heads up for review to jboss-editorial-team@redhat.com

-* From there the editorial automatically gets picked up and posted to the site.
+On merge the asciidoc is generated into html and posted to the site.

 Note that you can also update [your profile photo](https://github.com/jbossorg/jbossorg.github.io/tree/src/src/img/people).

-Structure of the Editorial
+Editorial layout guidelines
 ====

-As a prime directive: this is your editorial, feel free to write any way you want.
+As a prime directive: it is your editorial, feel free to write any way you want.
 Just follow the few guidelines here:

 * Title should always be **This week in JBoss ([date-for-thursday-that-week]) - [some-title-you-come-up-with]**.
     * Just copy someones existing title and adjust for your article that week ;)